01 of 36

 Safflower, Carthamus tinctorius, is a thistle-like annual.
 It is commercially cultivated for vegetable oil extracted from the seeds.
 The plants have yellow, orange, or red flowers heads with one to five flowers on each branch.

-Before the development of synthetic dyes, safflower was grown for its seeds and used for coloring, flavoring foods, and making yellow fabric dyes.
-The yellow flowers soaked in water will release the yellow dye.Continue to 14 of 36 below.
+Before the development of synthetic dyes, safflower was grown for its seeds and used for coloring and flavoring foods and making yellow fabric dyes.
+The flowers soaked in water will release the yellow dye.Continue to 14 of 36 below.

 14 of 36